imam-db/sql_datawrangling/README.md

 ## Data

-The data used in this project was obtained from Kaggle and contains information about e-commerce sales from a Brazilian online retailer Olist.
+The data used in this project was obtained from [this](https://drive.google.com/drive/folders/1y-or_Rba1ambWkkNzhYKtRHRwC7g0A5n) and contains information about e-commerce sales from a Brazilian online retailer Olist.

 ## Methodology